beast-dev/doc/tutorials/hierarchical_models/hierarchical_models.md

 This part of the HPM tutorial describes how to set up an BEAST analysis with a hierarchical phylogenetic model (HPM) aimed at identifying the factors responsible for evolutionary rate variation in bat rabies viruses (RABV) based on a data set previously analysed by Streicker et al. (2012).
 Bat rabies viruses in the Americas have established host-associated lineages through sequential host jumping followed by successful transmission in the new bat species (see Streicker et al., 2010).
 This provides a rare occasion to test the impact of host factors (physiological, environmental or ecological) on virus evolutionary rates.
-We will here set up an xml using BEAUti that specifies hierarchical prior distributions for the clock rates and substitution model parameters (which models the random effects).
+We will here set up an xml using BEAUti that specifies hierarchical prior distributions for the clock rates and substitution model parameters.

 Separate alignments in fasta format are available for each host-associated lineage and can be downloaded below.
 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i>